axieinfinity/ronin-documentation/docs/validators/faq.md

 Your uptime, total staking amount, and APR (annual percentage rate).

 ### 6. What are the rewards for a validator? {#6}
-Validators receive fixed block rewards and transaction fees for producing blocks on Ronin.
+Validators receive fixed block reward and transaction fees for producing blocks on Ronin.
 During the first year, validators also earn bridge rewards.

 ### 7. How can I become a Governing Validator? {#7}
 This is done by [submitting](governance/create.mdx) a proposal.
 Any existing Governing Validator can propose to add another Governing Validator.
 If the proposal receives enough votes, the proposed validator becomes a Governing Validator.